 In my opinion Britain’s most hated king has to be George IV (1762-1830.)
 This Hanoverian was debauched, arrogant and unapologetic about his behaviour.
 Although he was an intelligent young prince who could have excelled and done more, especially in the spheres of art and architecture, George chose to revel like every day was his last.

-George, as Prince of Wales and King George IV, gambled, got into eye-wateringly huge debts, hosted a legion of mistresses from actress Mary Robinson and alleged spy Grace Dalrymple to the Lady's Jersey and Coyningham.
+Throughout his life George gambled, accrued eye-wateringly huge debts, had a legion of mistresses from actress Mary Robinson and alleged spy Grace Dalrymple to the Lady's Jersey and Coyningham.
 He married the widow Maria Fitzherbert in secret, guaranteeing his father King George III's displeasure.

-Courtier Charles Greville said of him that "a more contemptible, cowardly, unfeeling, selfish dog does not exist….”
+In his courtier Charles Greville's view "a more contemptible, cowardly, unfeeling, selfish dog does not exist….”
 With George, everything except duty was done to excess.
-When he died in 1830, not even The Times newspaper pretended that they or the people were grief-stricken.
+When he died in 1830 not even The Times newspaper pretended that the people were grief-stricken.

 George’s debts escalated and George III instructed him to marry a royal bride.
 On the day of his wedding, his debts of £600,000 would be cleared.
 The king chose George’s first cousin Princess Caroline Amalie Elisabeth of Brunswick-Wolfenbüttel.
 The younger George sent a short note to Maria telling her that their marriage was over.

-George changed his will soon after Charlotte’s arrival.
+George changed his will after Charlotte’s arrival.
 In it, he left Caroline, as he openly wondered whether she was a virgin on their wedding night, the insult of a shilling as a bequest.
-He left all his other property to Maria Fitzherbert, whom he claimed to be his real wife.
+He left all his other property to Maria Fitzherbert who he claimed was his real wife.
 The royal couple swiftly separated.

 Public sympathy lay with Caroline of Brunswick for having to suffer the indignity of George as a husband.
 Jane Austen commented, "Poor woman, I shall support her as long as I can, because she is a woman and because I hate her husband."

 Charlotte was raised in her own household away from her parents homes of Carlton House and Montagu House.
 It was not the happiest of childhoods and she bore the brunt of their tug of war for her affections.
-George eventually paid for Caroline to leave England in 1814.
+George paid for Caroline to leave England in 1814.
 She travelled around Europe, generally courting controversy and acting impetuously, as she had done in England.
-Charlotte recognised that her parents triggered the worst in each other but was powerless to halt their 19th century War of the Wales'.

 Read More From Owlcation

-In November 1817 popular Charlotte, married to Prince Leopold of Saxe-Coburg-Saalfeld (1790-1865,) died in childbirth.
+In November 1817 Charlotte, married to Prince Leopold of Saxe-Coburg-Saalfeld (1790-1865) died in childbirth.
 Her son did not survive.
-George, the Prince Regent, by this time, had a huge memorial erected for her and the baby.
-This display was partly to answer his critics who accused him of not paying Charlotte enough attention in her final days.
-He wrote of the tragedy to the Pope but did not trouble himself to write to Caroline about the tragedy.
-Leopold was too distressed to write to anyone.
-Caroline found out about Charlotte and her grandson by accident as the letter for the Pope passed through Italy on route to the Vatican.
+George had a huge memorial erected for her and the baby, partly to answer his critics who accused him of not paying Charlotte enough attention in her final days.
+Leopold was too distressed to write to anyone, George wrote to the Pope but not trouble himself to inform Caroline.
+She found out about Charlotte and her grandson by chance as the letter for the Pope passed through Italy on route to the Vatican.